saku-koodari/WinBoyEmulator/README.md

 # WinBoyEmulator
 This is my attemption to create Game Boy emulator.
 After this is somewhat complete, I'll start to port it to Android.
-I'll use C# because it is easy to use (for me) and quite simple language (compared to C/C++ for example).
+I'll use C# because it is easy to use (for me).

-I do this project, because I think this is fun! :)
+I do this project, for fun! :)
+...Whenever I have enough time for this.

 ## Requirements
  * Windows OS (I use Windows 10 Pro)